grafana/beyla/docs/sources/setup/kubernetes.md

               - DAC_READ_SEARCH     # <-- Important.
 Allows Beyla to open ELF files.
               - PERFMON             # <-- Important.
 Allows Beyla to load BPF programs.
               #- SYS_RESOURCE       # <-- pre 5.11 only.
 Allows Beyla to increase the amount of locked memory.
+              #- SYS_ADMIN          # <-- Required for Go application trace context propagation, or if kernel.perf_event_paranoid >= 3 on Debian distributions.
             drop:
               - ALL
         volumeMounts: